mjhea0/flaskr-tdd/README.md

 1. Want my code?
 Grab it [here](https://github.com/mjhea0/flaskr-tdd).
 1. View my app on [Heroku](http://flaskr-tdd.herokuapp.com/).
 Cheers!
 1. Want more Flask fun?
-Check out [Real Python](http://www.realpython.com).
+Check out [Microservices with Docker, Flask, and React](https://testdriven.io/).
 1. Want something else added to this tutorial?
 Add an issue to the repo.
 Cheers!